oasysai/oasysdb/docs/contributing.md

 Once you have made your changes, you can submit a pull request.
 We will review your pull request and provide feedback.
 If your pull request is accepted, we will merge it into the main branch.

-For organization purposes, we ask that you use the following format for your pull request title in lowercase:
+For organization purposes, we ask that you use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format for your pull request title in lowercase:

 ```
 <type>: <description>